 Information about the 5AT Group and its aims can be found under the 5AT Group heading of this website.
-Anyone interested in joining the Group and helping in its endeavours, should write to the email@example.com.
-See also the recruitment page of this website.
+Anyone interested in joining the Group and helping in its endeavours, should refer to the Membership page of this website or write to: email@example.com.

 The 5AT Locomotive